 Image from Jagat’s brand film for Alila - Hinu Bay, from Angela Cerasi's AC Magazine column "The Art of Colour Grading: Brightness"

-Brightness: AC Magazine column
+Colour Grading & Brightness: AC Magazine column

 This column, “The Art of Colour Grading: Brightness”, written by Angela Cerasi of Peachy Keen Colour, was featured in the Australian Cinematographer Society’s “AC Magazine“.
 It is the third of Angela’s ongoing regular contributions to the magazine.